Broken into Pieces: ATLAS and Aliqa Uma as One Single Stream: Discussion

 In order to study the effect of Sagittarius more closely, we take the phase-space coordinates (i.e. proper motions, distance, and radial velocity) of one of the original realizations which produces a kink and resample about these values 1000 times with 10\% of the observed uncertainties.
 We then make mock observations of these in each observable (e.g. as in Figure \ref{fig:atlas_sim}) and select those with a kink at $\phi_1 \sim -12\degr$ based on visual inspection.

-Figure \ref{fig:atlas_sgr} shows the mock observations for one of these realizations that qualitatively matches the observed properties of AAU with a kink in the stream track, a $\sim 10$ km/s change in the radial velocity, and a kink in the distance modulus all at $\phi_1 \sim -12\degr$.\footnote{A movie of this simulation is available at \url{https://youtu.be/GjZJYEQQZXU}} We note that the model does not match the radial velocity to the left of $\phi_1 \sim -12\degr$.
+Figure \ref{fig:atlas_sgr} shows the mock observations of present day for one of these realizations that qualitatively matches the observed properties of AAU with a kink in the stream track, a $\sim 10$ km/s change in the radial velocity, and a kink in the distance modulus all at $\phi_1 \sim -12\degr$.
+We also note that the model does not match the radial velocity to the left of $\phi_1 \sim -12\degr$.
+A movie of this simulation is presented in Figure \ref{fig:movie}.
 This kink is the result of a close approach between Sagittarius and AAU $\sim0.51$ Gyr ago at a distance of $\sim0.9$ kpc with a relative velocity of $\sim 400$ km/s.
 The closest approach changes the orbital period of particles in the stream and creates a gap with particles piling up at the edge of the gap \citep[e.g.][]{Erkal:2015a}.
 One of these pile-ups occurs at $\phi_1 \sim-13\degr$ and creates the kink and overdensity.
 The other pile-up is located at $\phi_1 \sim25\degr$ which is beyond the currently observed range of AAU.

 We note that given the current uncertainties on the present-day phase-space position of Sagittarius, we cannot definitively determine whether or not it has interacted with AAU in the past.
 In order to explore this, we computed where the past orbit of Sagittarius (using the realizations above) passed through the stream plane of AAU given the uncertainty in the proper motion, radial velocity, and distance of Sagittarius.
 These crossings occur $0.4\pm0.1$ Gyr ago with an uncertainty of $3.0$ kpc in where they cross the AAU stream plane.
 This is mostly driven by the distance uncertainty; improving the distance errors by a factor of 2 lowers this uncertainty to 1.5 kpc.
 Interestingly, this uncertainty in crossing the AAU stream plane does not seem to be heavily affected by the uncertainty in the Milky Way potential.
 We explored this by also sampling from the posterior samples from \cite{McMillan:2017} and found the same uncertainty of $3.0$ kpc.
 Thus, improved measurements of the phase-space location of Sagittarius will help us determine whether it created the kink in AAU.